himanshu8958/opurity/structure.md

 * Talk about termination of the given procedure. how that is circumvented.

 # Checking Observational purity by Himanshu
-## Background
+## Overview
+1. trace
+2. history
+3. invariant
+4. OP
-1.  path condition
+5. path condition
-2.  invariant